zemian/bulma-prefix/readme.md

     npm run css-watch

+Project output folders:

+* build - this is where Sass tool will output the css file from `.sass` source files.

 ## NOTES

 We do not use `sass` to minify output in this project, but instead use `postcss` to minify the resulted